-For example, apply ADJINC to the household income variable.
+The adjustment factor for income and earnings dollar amounts (ADJINC) is applied to income and earning variables.
 The factor is necessary because the ACS collects data on the past twelve months of income in each of the twelve months of the year.
-Responses therefore often include amounts from both 2016 and 2017.
-The adjustment factor will convert amounts in 2017 dollars.
-Note that the value of ADJINC is the same for all sample cases (its value for 2017 is 1.011189).
-This is for disclosure avoidance reasons, as otherwise the month of the interview could be identified by the adjustment factor.
+Responses therefore often include amounts from both 2017 and 2018.
+The adjustment factor will convert amounts into consistent 2018 dollars.